 Personal Living Expenses

-The standard 2014-15 budget includes a nine-month Room/Board/Personal expense living allowance of $20,722, which works out to a monthly allowance of $2,302.
-We intentionally do not provide our interpretation of how this amount of money should be broken down across various expense categories.
+The nine-month Room/Board/Personal expense living allowance of $21,373 in the standard 2015-16 student budget works out to a monthly allowance of $2,375.
+We intentionally do not determine how this allowance money should be broken down across various expense categories.
 This is a highly personal decision; therefore, we leave it to you to allocate this allowance among your living and other expenses based on your particular needs and priorities.
 Enrollment in the Dental Insurance plan is optional but recommended for HLS students, and students may choose to allocate a portion of the Room/Board/Personal allowance in the standard student budget toward enrollment in this plan.
 Fee-for-service dental options are also available through Harvard University Health Services Dental Services.
-Please note that enrollment in the dental plan and the higher cost of books and supplies for some first year students may necessitate allocating a small portion of the Room/Board/Personal Allowance toward these expenses, and therefore may leave a lower remaining monthly allowance for living expenses.

 Waiver of Health Fees

 The Mandatory UHS Student Health Fee is required as part of enrollment at Harvard, and covers most services at Harvard University Health Services (HUHS) with no copay.
 Waivers of the HUHS Student Health Fee are generally not available, except in very limited cases, as described at the bottom of this page on the HUHS website.